 How Can You Avoid Chargebacks?

-While there are no guarantees that a customer will not initiate a dispute against you, there are things you can do to help protect your business:
+While there are no guarantees a customer will not initiate a dispute against you, there are things you can do to help protect your business:

 - Inspect the product before you sell it: While it might slow down the transaction process, taking the time to inspect or test a product in front of a consumer before you sell it will reduce the chances of a chargeback on the grounds the product was defective.
 This is especially worth doing if you don’t accept returns.